pankajkshah722/Height-Calculator/README.md

 # Height-Calculator
-This is basic height convertor that convert height from feet and inches to centimeter.
+This is basic height convertoring app which convert height from feet and inches to centimeter using Java.